juberjj/Cheat-Sheets/tmux.md

-tmux - terminal multiplexer
+# tmux - terminal multiplexer

 ## Prefix
-All commands in tmux require the prefix shortcut, which by default is ctrl+b.
+All commands in tmux require the prefix shortcut, which by default is **ctrl+b**.
 Below the prefix will be represented by <prefix>

 ## Basics